INF2-2019/servidor/README.md

 # Servidor

-Esse repositório é dedicado a parte de `back-end` da aplicação a ser der desenvolvida, no caso a tecnologia utilizada será a `Java EE`.
+Este repositório é dedicado à parte de `back-end` da aplicação web desenvolvida.
+No caso, a tecnologia utilizada é a `Java EE`.

 ## A estrutura do projeto